jacobemcken/jacobemcken.github.io/_posts/2005-08-17-server-moved-thus-the-downtime.markdown

 categories:
 - Other
 tags: []
-comments: []
+comments: false
 ---
-<p>I have moved my server from my parents low bandwith to my own low bandwidth DSL connection... so I'm the only one (when I'm at home) who enjoys my speedy weblog :-D</p>
+I have moved my server from my parents low bandwith to my own low bandwidth DSL connection... so I'm the only one (when I'm at home) who enjoys my speedy weblog :-D